swift-server/swift-aws-lambda-runtime/Examples/S3EventNotifier/README.md

 This will:
  - create a bucket named `my-test-bucket` in the `eu-west-1` region;
- - add a permission to the lambda function to be invoked by the bucket;
+ - add a permission to the Lambda function to be invoked by Amazon S3;
- - configure the bucket to send `s3:ObjectCreated:*` events to the lambda function named `ProcessS3Upload`;
+ - configure the bucket to send `s3:ObjectCreated:*` events to the Lambda function named `S3EventNotifier`;
  - upload a file named `testfile.txt` to the bucket.

-Replace `<REGION>` with the region where you deployed the lambda function and `<YOUR_ACCOUNT_ID>` with your actual AWS account ID.
+Replace `<REGION>` with the region where you deployed the Lambda function and `<YOUR_ACCOUNT_ID>` with your actual AWS account ID.